 Scholarships are awarded by the Institute of Mathematics, The Institute of Physics, the Royal Society of Chemistry, and the British Council.
 Each has its own application process and deadlines.

-Bursaries and scholarships are only available to trainees on the self-funded route.
+Bursaries and scholarships are only available to trainees on the fee-paying route.
 You cannot receive both a bursary and a scholarship.

 We're here to help.